itk-ai/owui_doc_ingestion/documentation/findings_vielse.md

 *Docling*: Ignores the information in the footer, both page numbering and the text.

-*Tika*: Writes the text and the page number on the same line separated by a space interrupting the text flow for the main content.
+Both *Tika* and *Tika[md]*: Writes the text and the page number on the same line separated by a space interrupting the text flow for the main content.

 > ```text
 > jf. lovbekendtgørelse nr.
 54 af 23. januar 2018, og af § 21, stk.
 1, i navneloven, jf. lovbekendtgørelse